clebert/aws-simple/README.md

 Default output format [None]: json
 ```

-As an alternative to using the `aws` CLI, the following files can also be
+As an alternative to using the `aws` CLI, you can create the following files
-created manually:
+manually:

 ```
 cat ~/.aws/credentials